-Now in its 25th anniversary year, the Downlands Countryside Management Project provides a quality urban fringe countryside service, enhancing the environment for people and wildlife.
+Now in its 26th year, the Downlands Countryside Management Project provides a quality urban fringe countryside service, enhancing the environment for people and wildlife.

 Its area of operation covers greenbelt countryside in north-east Surrey and adjoining parts of south London.
 The rolling chalk hills and associated valleys give rise to stunning scenery.
 Sheep (breeds: Herdwick, Beulah Speckled Face & Jacob), feral goats, Sussex cattle and Dartmoor ponies successfully graze the chalk downland as part of a long-term management regime.